ljufa/rsplayer/docs/configuration.md

 ![Audio Processing Settings](/_assets/settings_audio_processing.png)

-- **Enable VU meter:** Displays a real-time VU meter on the player page during playback.
+- **Enable visualization:** Displays a real-time visualization on the player page during playback.
+When enabled, a visualizer button appears on the player controls.
+Press **V** or click the button to cycle through 12 different styles (NeonBar, Spectrum, Wave, Circular, Lissajous, Particles, Mirror, Starfield, DNA, Plasma, Tunnel, Bounce).
+Your preferred visualizer is saved automatically.
 - **Enable loudness normalization (EBU R128):** When enabled, playback volume is automatically adjusted to match a target loudness level using the EBU R128 standard.
 Loudness analysis runs in the background while playback is stopped — each song is measured once and the result is stored permanently.
 Progress can be tracked on the Library Statistics page.
 - **Target loudness (LUFS):** Sets the target loudness level for normalization, from -30 to -5 LUFS (default: -18).
 Only visible when loudness normalization is enabled.